sky-guide/backend-test/README.md

 * /page.json for all pages
 * /page/show/[page_name].json for specific page versions

+The two URLs to the pages to be styled are:
+* /page for all pages
+* /page/show/[page_name] for specific page versions

 ## Files

 The code has been split over several files: